stano45/p4containerflow-tofino2/README.md

 1) Build and run under your SDE workspace
 - Copy or symlink the program folder into your SDE examples path (e.g., `.../pkgsrc/p4-examples/p4_16_programs/t2na_load_balancer`).
-- Use your SDE’s `p4studio` with a profile similar to `scripts/p4studio-profile.yaml` (Tofino2, hardware target) to build the program.
+- Use your SDE's `p4studio` with a profile similar to `profiles/tofino2-hardware.yaml` (Tofino2, hardware target) to build the program.
 - Start the program on hardware:
   - `./run_switchd.sh --arch tf2 -p t2na_load_balancer`
   - Optionally start `./run_bfshell.sh` in another terminal.